iukadike/learning-javascript/README.md

 # learning-javascript
-This repo contains all projects completed while learning Javascript and this README acts like a quick reference guide.
+This repo contains all projects completed while learning Javascript and this README acts as a quick reference guide.

 ## Workspace Setup